 - to view online, export or print summary information from their record, relating to medications, allergies, adverse reactions and any other items agreed between the practice and individual patient:

-We will publicise and promote our online services to our practice’s patients through the practice website, practice waiting room leaflets, posters and the Patient Participation Group by 31st March 2016.
+We publicise and promote our online services to our practice’s patients through the practice website, practice waiting room leaflets, posters and the Patient Participation Group.

 Aged Over 40?

 We would like to invite you for an NHS health check!

 NHS Health Checks can help you to prevent Diabetes, Heart Disease, Stroke, Dementia, Kidney Disease.
 Please call reception to book an appointment with one of our healthcare assistants at your convenience.

 The doctors and staff at Spencer Street Surgery in Carlisle are proud to offer the highest standard of patient-centred healthcare.We run many clinics for the management of chronic diseases such as asthma and diabetes and offer a wide variety of other medical services including minor surgery, contraception and sexual health clinics, childhood vaccinations and well-person check-ups.

 In addition to everything you need to know about the practice you will also find a wealth of health-related information in the menu on the right hand side.